vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 925\. a.
 The precative active is a form of very rare occurrence in the classical language.
-In each of the texts already more than once referred to (Manu, Nala, Bhagavad-Gītā, Çakuntalā, Hitopadeça) it occurs once and no more, and not half-a-dozen forms have been found quotable from the epics.
+In each of the texts already more than once referred to (Manu, Nala, Bhagavad-Gītā, śakuntalā, Hitopadeśa) it occurs once and no more, and not half-a-dozen forms have been found quotable from the epics.
 As to its value, see 573 c.